CrystalSystems/crystal-v2.0/README.md

 1. Mongoose has been removed and replaced by [native driver](https://www.npmjs.com/package/mongodb) MongoDB.

-2. [Data schemas](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/modules/user/user.schema.js)  for all collections, defined using the standard - JSON Schema and [initialized](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/core/engine/db/initializeCollections.js) in MongoDB using the [$jsonSchema](https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/#mongodb-query-op.-jsonSchema).
+2. [Data schemas](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/modules/user/user.schema.js)  for all collections, defined using the standard JSON Schema and [initialized](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/core/engine/db/initializeCollections.js) in MongoDB using the [$jsonSchema](https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/#mongodb-query-op.-jsonSchema).

-3. To search the content (this component will be published in the [repository](https://github.com/CrystalSystems/crystal-v2.0), uses MongoDB full-text search based on operator [$text](https://www.mongodb.com/docs/manual/reference/operator/query/text/).
+3. To search the content (this component will be published in the [repository](https://github.com/CrystalSystems/crystal-v2.0) at a later date), MongoDB full-text search is used based on the [$text](https://www.mongodb.com/docs/manual/reference/operator/query/text/) operator.

 4. Added user status (online/offline).
 The logic is implemented using WebSocket ([frontend](https://github.com/CrystalSystems/crystal-v2.0/blob/main/frontend/src/shared/hooks/useWebSocket/useWebSocket.js) | [backend]([</a>](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/core/engine/web/websocket.js))).

 5. Multer has been replaced by [Sharp](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/shared/utils/sharp/sharp-upload.js).

-6. Added the ability to specify gender
+6. Added the ability to specify gender.

 7. On the user page, a section has been added with detailed information about the user (gender, registration date, date of user data update).